alekpinel/TuentiChallenge8/README.md

-# Solutions for Tuenti Challenge 8 (2018) by Alejandro Pinel Martínez
+# Tuenti Challenge 8 by Alejandro Pinel Martínez

 These are my solutions to some of the challenges for the Tuenti Challenge of 2018.